The Borough created this webpage to inform the public about the environmental investigation and remediation of the former ceramics plant property.

 Public Notice To Date

 Under the LSRP law, the site must include a public notice sign that is easily visible to the public.
 The sign was initially located on a gate down the driveway off Harrison Street.
-This sign was not easily visible to the public.
 Per the Borough’s request, the owner had the sign moved to the chain link fence along Lower 8th Street.

 The oil spill triggered a public notice requirement under the LSRP law.
 The LSRP notified residents within 200 feet via a letter, of the oil spill and its cleanup, and provided additional information regarding the site and the overall remediation project.
 Notice was also provided to local newspaper and the Borough clerk.